Skip to Content

 Infrared Detection Through Pit Organs

-Smell and Scent Receptors in the Mouth
+Smell and Scent Receptors in The Mouth

 Vibration Sensitivity and Prey Detection